deeplearning4j/deeplearning4j/iterativereduce.md

 ## Iterative MapReduce

-You can think of Iterative MapReduce, also [inspired by Jeff Dean](https://static.googleusercontent.com/media/research.google.com/en/us/people/jeff/CIKM-keynote-Nov2014.pdf), as an extension of MapReduce.
+You can think of Iterative MapReduce, also [inspired by Jeff Dean](https://static.googleusercontent.com/media/research.google.com/en/us/people/jeff/CIKM-keynote-Nov2014.pdf), as a stateful extension of MapReduce, remembering how many passes have been made.

 ![Alt text](../img/asynchronous_SGD.png)